ahh-cheng/mmusculus_rnaseq/README.md

 # mmusculus_rnaseq
 codes for processing RNAseq data with SLURM

-A collection of BASH scripts I wrote for processing mouse RNAseq data
+This jupyter notebook contains BASH scripts for `fastq` files processing, quality checking, alignment, and read counting.
+Also contains code for data analysis using R.